She Loves Biscotti

 Would you like to know my nonna’s secret to perfect pizzelles?

-When my grandmother passed away, we found a small notebook that had some recipes written in it.
-It is remarkable that a woman, born in 1908, in a small village, in the middle of nowhere, learned to read and write.
+When my grandmother passed away, we found a small notebook with some recipes in it.
+It is remarkable that a woman born in 1908 in a small village learned to read and write.
 This little booklet symbolizes so much more than recipes.

 This is truly priceless.